The Contribution Report is the employer’s responsibility. It details the employees for whom you report and remit contributions.

 A day is any part of a day for which the employee is paid, whether for work or paid time off.
 This includes holidays, vacation, sick or personal leave, calamity days, and paid work on a weekend.

-The days worked cannot exceed the number of days in a per pay schedule.
+- The days worked cannot exceed the number of days in the payroll schedule.

 - Report only hours that have been paid in the pay cycle that is being reported.

 - Hours worked one pay cycle but paid in the following pay cycle should be reported on the next contribution report.

 Exception: There is a Supplemental Earnings Code for your coaches or supplemental employees that allows their contributions to be reported on a regular payroll report with extra days and hours.
 This only works if you are using the same pay date, also known as reporting date in eSERS.